erebos12/made/README.md

 3. Developers want to be able to test against "incomplete" features/code.
 Imagine backend API changes and the frontend developer wants to code against this new API in a very early stage.
 4. No central test environments (like test-clusters in the cloud) which you need to share with other developers.
 Error-Prone and many conflicts are related to that.

-All this will be covered by the MADE!
+All this will be covered by MADE!

 ## Prerequisites